laowantong/paroxython/docs/md/pipeline_tutorial.md

     Python program (ending with `".py"`) or a taxon (like here).

 .. tip::
-    Since the two latter taxons share a common prefix and Python doesn't provide other non-sequence type, it is enough to exclude all taxons starting with `type/non_sequence`.
+    Since the two latter taxa share a common prefix and Python doesn't provide other non-sequence type, it is enough to exclude all taxa starting with `type/non_sequence`.

 ### Concepts to be introduced now

 Your next class will be devoted to conditional constructs.
-Thus, you need to go through programs featuring taxons prefixed by `flow/conditional` or even, why not, some conditional expressions (`operator/ternary`).
+Thus, you need to go through programs featuring taxa prefixed by `flow/conditional` or even, why not, some conditional expressions (`operator/ternary`).
 The suggested programs do not necessarily have to implement both concepts at the same time, but at least one.
 Any other program will be rejected.